1 The power of interests

 Now that we are all equal, each of us has to compete feverishly to show that we are an inch more equal than our peers.

-Democracy is the narrowest and most wolfish aristocracy that has ever been.
-As Tocqueville showed, it excludes and disenfranchises the true majority, that of the past and the future, those who are gone and those still to come, the earth and its tutelary gods.
-It oppresses all but the iron cohort of the here and now.
-It mows down everything to clear a path for its marauding greed.
-It claims every right for its own, and abrogates all its duties to the rest of creation.
 ‘People will not look forward to posterity,’ Burke warned, ‘who never look backward to their ancestors.’
 Posterity is always in the right.
-And capitalism will prove how wrong it was by leaving no posterity.
+And democracy will prove how wrong it was by leaving no posterity.
 But it won’t care, since it will have had its day of repletion.
 Democracy has cancelled our compact with all those who will come after us.
 It devours the future to stuff its own insatiable maw.
 It lives entirely for the present, and won’t make a thing that will outlast it.
-The present presumes that it ought not be bound by the ordinances of the past.
+The present presumes that the ordinances of the past have no right to bind it.
 Yet it usurps the right to eat up the inheritance of the future.

 We assume that the only people who matter are the ones that are alive now.
 But all the people who matter are long since dead.
 We are the hungry ghosts who haunt this world of voracious mediocrity.
 We ‘but live where motley is worn.’